edd1234/codeid-curriculum/beta-summer-plan.md

 |4|revision|real-world testing|

 In reality, the revision and real-world testing phase might be the most time-consuming part of each project.
 Also, creating a strong outline and delegating responsibilities efficiently will be crucial to our success.
 It is important to note that these are suggestions rather than hard deadlines.

+---
+Here are the list of potential projects:
+* Geometry Art
+* Tic-Tac-Toe
+* Hangman Game
+* Encryption Challenge (e.g. substitution cipher, Caesar cipher)
+* Breakout Game

+Note: The above list is subject to change.

+---